 Located on the Northeastern coast of Hong Kong, this is a much quieter area of Hong Kong with less of a corporate feel to it.
 If you’re looking for somewhere in the city which doesn’t feel like it’s in the city then this could be an ideal choice for you.

-Despite its more tranquil feel, North Point is still a popular place to stay and like most of Hong Kong is very well connected to the city.
+Despite its more tranquil feel, North Point is still a best place to stay in Hong Kong and most of other neighborhood is very well connected to the city.

 There are plenty of shops and restaurants in the area and if you’re looking where to stay in Hong Kong on a budget, this could be a consideration.
 This is due to the number of cheaper street food outlets and the North Point Wet Market, which is a great alternative to more expensive supermarkets.